envx-project/cli/README.md

-  upload     If your key is not in the database, use this command to upload it variables  Get all environment variables for the current configured directory version    Fancy, pretty-printed version information config     Delete a resource. (project, key) delete     Delete a resource. (project, key) get        Get a resource. (project, key, config) keyring    Delete a resource. (project, key) new        Create a resource. (project) project    Command group for project related commands help       Print this message or the help of the given subcommand(s)
+  upload     If your key is not in the database, use this command to upload it variables  Get all environment variables for the current configured directory version    Fancy, pretty-printed version information config     Configure envx delete     Delete a resource. (project, key) get        Get a resource. (project, key, config) keyring    Interact with the envx keyring.
+All commands are interactive new        Create a resource. (project) project    Command group for project related commands help       Print this message or the help of the given subcommand(s)